Venafi/cert-manager-venafi-demo/README.md

 #  Venafi issuer for Jetstack cert-manager

-Venafi issuer is a cert-manager (https://github.com/jetstack/cert-manager) extension which support certificate management from Venafi Cloud and Venafi TPP.
+Venafi issuer is a cert-manager (https://github.com/jetstack/cert-manager) extension which support certificate management from Venafi Cloud and Venafi Platform.
 Also it have fakeissuer interface for testing purpose.

 Get the code from ssh://git@git.eng.venafi.com/Jetstack.CertManager.git